HanLabDiseaseEcology/bat-npc1-filovirus-modeling/Data/README.md

 - Jordan_Updated_Ebola.csv: A record of filovirus outbreaks and detections (no serological evidence included) for all described mammalian filoviruses.
 - mammphylodata_21Jan2025.csv: Training dataset used for all analyses with variables removed due to missing values and skewed variables log transformed.
 Allows for quicker use.
 - MamPhy_fullPosterior_BDvr_Completed_5911sp_topoCons_FBDasZhouEtAl_MCC_v2_target.tre: Tree from Upham et al. 2019 that is used to grab family information and act as a backbone for any plotting of phylogenetic information.
 - npc1prediction_20Mar2024.csv: Prediction dataset used that includes most species of bats with trait information.
+This is used with FilovirusResultsMammals.Rmd and is functionally the same as the dataset below.
+- npc1prediction_27Mar2026.csv: This is the prediction dataset that is cleaner in terms of column positions and is used with NPC1MammalPhyloIterations.Rmd.
+This is my attempt at making it easier to run this code and see what these data are.
 - npc1training_18Mar2024.csv: Training dataset that includes trait variables for species used in the training of our models.
+This is used with FilovirusResultsMammals.Rmd and is functionally the same as the dataset below.
+- npc1training_27Mar2026.csv: This is the training dataset that is cleaner in terms of column positions and is used with NPC1MammalPhyloIterations.Rmd.
+This is my attempt at making it easier to run this code and see what these data are.
 - PredictedBatsHan2016.csv: Predictions from Han et al. 2016 used for easy comparison with results from this paper.
 The results were available in a PDF format, so this makes them easier to use.
 - shap_geometric_mean.csv: The geometric mean of SHAP values at ~100 km resolution across the globe as mapped to bat distributions.
 Mammal distribution data is from Marsh et al. 2022.
 - waterbodies.shp: Large waterbody data to help clean up the plots a bit :)